imrankhan17/imrankhan17.github.io/pages/Exploring WhatsApp chats with Python.md

 df2 = pd.DataFrame(zip(names, message_length), columns=['sender', 'length'])
 ```

 We now have 13,979 messages, indicating that on average nearly 2 messages are sent by the same person consecutively.
-This only results in only one change in the order of most frequent senders.
+This results in only one change in the order of most frequent senders.

 ![](figs_whatsapp/fig2.png)